MicrosoftDocs/Viva/Viva/engage/campaigns.md

 The campaign landing page is visible to any Viva Engage licensed user who selects a post or comment that has the verified campaign hashtag.

-## Upload or update the campaign image
+## Update the campaign image

-Corporate communicators can update cover photos for network-level campaigns.
-When uploading a PNG or JPG image for the campaign cover, keep in mind that the image dimensions are 984 pixels by 160 pixels and the file must be 20 MBs or smaller.
+Corporate communicators can update the cover photo with a PNG or JPG image, 20 MBs or smaller.
+Dimensions for the campaign cover image are 984 pixels by 160 pixels.

 - On the campaign homepage, select the options (...) menu under the existing image, and select **Upload cover photo**.